 How you can Recovery from Liposuction?

 Recovery varies from the person to person.
-You can be discharge from the hospital soon after the surgery but it depends upon the type of surgery.
+You can be discharged from the hospital soon after the surgery but it depends upon the type of surgery.
 You may feel numbness, swelling, soreness for some days.
-Your surgeon may advice you to wear loose and compression garments for up to 2 months to reduce or control swelling.
+Your surgeon may advise you to wear loose and compression garments for up to 2 months to reduce or control swelling.

-Usually surgeon may prescribe you some medicines or antibiotics to prevent from the infections.
+Usually, the surgeon may prescribe you some medicines or antibiotics to prevent the infections.
 You may get back to your normal activity within 2 to 4 weeks.

 You should ask questions regarding the recovery like:

 - Pain: Pain is usual after the surgery for several days.
 So you need to take some pain relievers to control the pain.
 It is important to control pain because it will help you to take rest and increase your recovery with the activities.
 Your doctor may prescribe you pain reliever according to your health conditions and the type of liposuction which had done.
 If your pain reliever is not effective or become ineffective, you should consult your doctor.